6 nights starting from

 The picturesque Côte du Granit Rose gets its name from its reddish-pink granite cliffs, the stone from which has also been used for many of the area’s buildings.
 Paimpol is a charming Breton fishing port with cobbled streets and a Quartier Latin.

-Day 7: Transfer by coach back to Rennes station to catch the return TGV to Lille.
-At Lille, board the return Eurostar service to St Pancras.
+Day 7: Transfer by coach back to Rennes station to catch the return TGV to Paris.
+At Paris, board the return Eurostar service to St Pancras.

 NB: Exact order of itinerary may vary according to local conditions and tour manager's discretion.